privacysandbox/data-plane-shared-libraries/docs/roma/byob/Benchmarking.md

 -   `dist/roma_byob/benchmark_nonroot_debug_image.tar`
 -   `dist/roma_byob/benchmark_root_debug_image.tar`

-Based on the choice of configuration, you can compare the numbers between sandbox and non-sandbox mode.
-In non-sandbox mode, the gVisor sandbox layer is not used.
-The clone-pivot_root-exec construct is utilized in both the sandbox and non-sandbox modes.
+Based on the choice of configuration, you can compare the numbers between gVisor and non-gVisor mode.
+In non-gVisor mode, the gVisor layer is not used.
+The clone-pivot_root-exec construct is utilized in both the gVisor and non-gVisor modes.

 The remainder of this doc focuses on non-debug images.
 Debug images are largely the same image with the addition of a shell.
 See